The Study Of Tissues Is Called

 • Nervous Tissue: Forms the central and peripheral nervous systems, enabling communication and coordination throughout the body.

 Understanding the characteristics of each tissue type is fundamental to histology.
-For example, epithelial tissues are classified based on cell shape (squamous, cuboidal, columnar) and the number of cell layers (simple, stratified).
+As an example, epithelial tissues are classified based on cell shape (squamous, cuboidal, columnar) and the number of cell layers (simple, stratified).
 Connective tissues are diverse, including bone, cartilage, adipose tissue, and blood, each with unique structures and functions.

 Scientific Foundations